 So yes upon landing in Tandag City, we rode a van en route to our final destination in Bislig City.
 At the terminal, we took a tricycle ride to our booked hostel, Casa de Babano Pension House.
 It’s a small unassuming inn that’s fine if you’re a backpacker and not quite picky about staying in a luxurious hotel.

 Our five day trip began at the mesmerizing Tinuy-An Falls, also known as the Niagara of the Philippines.
-The multi-tiered waterfalls was truly enchanting as you walk beside it and climb all the way to the top.
+The multi-tiered waterfall was truly enchanting as you walked beside it and climbed all the way to the top.
 The mist coming from the water cascading from the top creates a magical feeling while you’re standing on one of the rocks.
 It’s almost like you were in one of those forest scenes in a movie.